Recently Enrolled MPH Students

 Congratulations on choosing to join our community—now let us help you get started on the journey.
 Enrolling students need to complete a series of steps to confirm their spot and prepare for their first semester.
 We’ve included a checklist that outlines key parts of the process, and our team is always here to help address any questions or concerns.
 We’re glad to have you with us.

-The content on this page applies to all new students beginning one of the following campus-based programs in Spring 2023:
+The content on this page applies to all new students beginning one of the following programs:

 - Bachelor's/Master of Public Health (BA/MPH)*